-Table 8.2.1.3 - Agricultural land overlay code - For accepted development subject t to requirements and assessable development
+Table 8.2.1.3 - Agricultural land overlay code - For accepted development subject to requirements and assessable development

-Performance outcomes Acceptable outcomes Complies Comments For accepted development s For accepted development subject to requirements and assessable development P01 The fragmentation or loss of productive capacity of land within the 'Class A' area or 'Class B' area identified on the Agricultural land overlay maps (OM-001a-n) is avoided unless: (a) an overriding need exists for the development in terms of public benefit; (b) no suitable alternative site exists; and (c) loss or fragmentation is minimised to the extent possible.
-AO1 Buildings and structures are not located on land within the 'Class A' area or 'Class B' area identified on the Agricultural land overlay maps (OM-001a-n) unless they are associated with: (a) animal husbandry; or (b) animal husbandry; or (b) animal keeping; or (c) cropping; or (d) dwelling house; or (e) home based business; or (f) intensive animal industry (only where for feedlotting); or (g) intensive horticulture; or (h) landing; or (j) winery.
-The subject site contains some Class B area located along its Springmount Road frontage and also around its Pin Road access.
-These areas are separated by approximately 900 metres and further fragmented by the large hill which occupies the centre of the subject land.
-The proposed development will achieve the 60 hectare minimum lot size and not further fragment the Class B area.
-For assessable developmen For assessable development
+Performance outcomes Acceptable outcomes Complies Comments For accepted development subject to requirements and assessable development P01 The fragmentation or loss of productive capacity of land within the 'Class A' area or 'Class B' area identified on the Agricultural land overlay maps (OM-001a-n) is avoided unless: (a) an overriding need exists for the development in terms of public benefit; (b) no suitable alternative site exists; and (c) loss or fragmentation is minimised to the extent possible.
+AO1 Buildings and structures are not located on land within the 'Class A' area or 'Class B' area identified on the Agricultural land overlay maps (OM-001a-n) unless they are associated with: (a) animal husbandry; or (b) animal husbandry; or (b) animal keeping; or (c) cropping; or (d) dwelling house; or (e) home based business; or (f) intensive animal industry (only where for feedlotting); or (g) intensive horticulture; or (h) landing; or (i) roadside stalls; or (j) winery.
+No new buildings or structures are proposed as part of this application.
+For assessable developmen 1 PO2 Sensitive land uses in the 'Class A' area, 'Class B' area or the 'Broadhectare rural' area identified on the Agricultural land overlay maps (OM-001a-n) are designed and located to: (a) avoid land use conflict; (b) manage impacts from agricultural activities, including chemical spray drift, odour, noise, dust, smoke and ash; (c) avoid reducing primary production potential; and (d) not adversely affect public health, safety and amenity.
+AO2 No acceptable outcome is provided.
+No new sensitive land uses are being proposed.
+The boundary realignment will not create an opportunity to establish a further sensitive land use on either lot.